-Contra Costa Medical Career College’s Dental Assisting Program is 800-hours of theory, laboratory and clinical training geared to prepare the student for an entry level position in a Dental Office.
+Contra Costa Medical Career College’s Dental Assisting Program is 985-hours of theory, laboratory and clinical training geared to prepare the student for an entry level position in a Dental Office.
 The Program provides all the necessary training to enable the students acquire satisfactory skills and demonstrate competencies in a variety of dental office procedures and laboratory techniques.
 The student is presented front office management, preliminary examination procedures, chair side dentistry, charting, appointment scheduling, and records-keeping.
 Student graduates may find employment in dental clinics and private dental offices as dental assistants.
-Graduates will be eligible for the radiation safety exam and receive a radiation safety certificate and be eligible for the coronal polish exam.
 Graduates receive BLS Certification from The American Heart Association and a Certificate of Completion.
-The primary goal of the CCMCC Dental Assistant Program is to prepare entry level dental assistants with the knowledge and skills competencies for patient care at the same time prepare students for licensure.
+The primary goal of the CCMCC Dental Assistant Program is to prepare entry level dental assistants with the knowledge and skills competencies for patient care.

 Dental Assisting Program